-Would you like to have a Koenig & Owen, LLC, defense attorney represent you throughout your drug possession case?
+Would you like to have a James D. Owen, LLC, defense attorney represent you throughout your drug possession case?
 To get started, just give us a call to set up a free consultation at our Columbus law office.

 Understanding Ohio’s Drug Possession Laws

 In the state of Ohio, drug possession offenses are generally prosecuted under one of two criminal statutes.
 They are:

 The crime of possession of controlled substances is outlined in section 2925.11 of the Ohio Revised Code.
 This statute states, quite simply, that no person may knowingly obtain, possess, or use a controlled substance or an analog.

 Possession with the intent to distribute is defined under section 2925.03 of the Ohio Revised Code.
 This statute explains that an individual may be arrested and charged with this offense if they:

 - Sell or offer to sell a controlled substance or an analog.

 - Ship, prepare for shipment, deliver, transport, distribute, or prepare for distribution a controlled substance that they have reasonable cause to believe is intended for resale by another party.

 This offense is often referred to as drug trafficking.

 Have you been arrested for drug possession in the state of Ohio?
 If so, the criminal defense lawyers here at James D. Owen, LLC may be able to help.
 Contact us today to schedule a free consultation and learn more about our legal services.